KanchiMoe/Charlotte-timeline/episodes.rst

 ..
 [8] It appears they spend the entire day moving in, starting in the morning (``18:26``).
 Tomori and Joujirou are leaving but Ayumi says she is about to make dinner, implying the evening.
 [9]_

 ..
 [9] It's not possible to determine when exactly the move into the dorms happened.
-We could assume it happened the next day (seeing as Hoshinoumi Academy moves quickly (and would have allowed them to not be present at school during the move in)) or at the weekend of that week.
+We could assume it happened the next day (seeing as Hoshinoumi Academy moves quickly).

 ..
 [10] Tomori's age is estimated to be 15 based on she is a first year in high school.
 In Japan, most people start high school when 15. [#jpschoolyrs]_